A whole new way to game

 Suffice to say that my Petrolhead friends say it's one of the best car games out there, and the reviews agree.
 The key point is its moddability, which has allowed gamers to add all sorts of fancy new cars and tracks onto its superb driving system.

-8. Dear Esther
+Dear Esther (Oculus Rift exclusive)